bossman48/CTimer-Training/README.md

-# CTimer-Training
+# KTimer-Training
-This repo contains CTimer-Training
+This repo contains KTimer-Training